 Population Health Data Science

-Population Health Data Science explores the relationships between the physical environment and people’s health.
-This major will prepare you to analyse data using geospatial information science (GIS) and help find patterns and potential solutions to health problems affecting our society.
+Population Health Data Science explores the relationships between the physical environment and our health by using data to find patterns and potential solutions to health problems.

 Population Health Data Science major